codedman/100-days-of-code/r1-log.md

 ### R1D19 Jan 6,2020

 Started the Applied Visual Design section.
 Completed 10/52 of the Applied Visual Design section of the freecodecamp curriculum.
 We move!!

+### R1D20 Jan 7,2020

+Started the Applied Visual Design section.
+Completed 11/52 of the Applied Visual Design section of the freecodecamp curriculum.
+We move!!